AlexPechkin2004/habit-tracker/README.md

 ## Features
 - **Habit Creation and Tracking**:
   - Add and manage habits (e.g., "Reading") or addictions (e.g., "Cigarettes").
-  - Track progress with streaks and percentage-based metrics.
+  - Track progress with streaks, percentage-based metrics, and completion history.
   - Mark daily completions or relapses for habits/addictions.

+- **Statistics with Charts**:
+  - View detailed statistics for each habit and addiction, including progress over time.
+  - Visual charts (e.g., line or bar graphs) display streaks, completion rates, and relapse trends.
+  - Accessible via a dedicated stats screen for each habit/addiction.

+- **Goal Setting**:
+  - Create specific goals for habits or addictions (e.g., "Read 30 days in a row" or "90 days without smoking").
+  - Track goal progress with visual indicators and achievement notifications.
+  - Goals are stored in Firebase and synced with local storage.

 - **Customizable Notifications**:
-  - Set daily, hourly, or custom-interval reminders for habits.
+  - Set daily, hourly, or custom-interval reminders for habits and goals.
+  - **Daily Review Notifications**: Receive a notification to remind of marking victories for addictions.
   - Notifications respect user-defined sleep schedules to avoid disturbances.
-  - All notifications are canceled upon logout for privacy.

 - **Accountability Partners**:
   - Submit requests to find support partners for specific habits/addictions.
-  - View and accept requests from other users, filtered by age and gender.
+  - View and accept requests from other users.
   - Real-time updates for request status via Firebase.

 - **Real-Time Chats**:
-  - Create group chats or accountability chats to stay motivated.
+  - Group chats or private accountability chats to stay motivated.
   - Dynamic chat list updates instantly when new chats are added.
   - Supports global and user-specific chats with access restrictions.

 - **Secure Authentication**:
   - Google Sign-In with account selection prompt for flexible login.
-  - Secure logout clears all local data (SharedPreferences) and notifications.
+  - Secure logout clears all local data (SharedPreferences), notifications, and supports switching Google accounts.
   - Offline support with local storage and Firebase synchronization.

 - **Firebase Integration**:
-  - Real-time database for habits, stats, chats, and user data.
+  - Real-time database for habits, stats, goals, chats, and user data.
   - Offline caching via SharedPreferences for seamless operation.

 ## Screenshots
 *Coming soon!
-Screenshots of the app’s UI, including habit tracking, chat interface, and settings, will be added in the next release.*
+Screenshots of the app’s UI, including habit tracking, statistics, goal setting, chat interface, and settings, will be added in the next release.*

 *Placeholder:*
 - Habit List: `screenshots/habit_list.png`
+- Statistics Screen: `screenshots/stats_screen.png`
+- Goal Creation: `screenshots/goal_creation.png`
 - Chat Interface: `screenshots/chat_screen.png`
 - Settings Screen: `screenshots/settings.png`